FenrirTheGray/sit-projekat-2025/documentation/style-guide.md

 ```
 When referencing Task B use:
 ```
- 1a.
+ 2a.
 Condition A
     1. Task G
     2. Task H
 ```
 When referenced again:
 ```
- 1b.
+ 2b.
 Condition B
     1. Task G
     2. Task H
 ```

 When referencing Task D use:
 ```
 2.2a.
-Condition B
+Condition C
     1. Task I
     2. Task J
 ```